 Because the consequences for human welfare involved in questions like these are simply staggering: Once one starts to think about them, it is hard to think about anything else.
 (Lucas 1988, On the Mechanics of Economic Development)

-I used to be an Economist in South Sudan.
-Hence the silly subtitle.
-And Roving Bandit is a reference to Mancur Olson, not because I think I'm some kind of badass.
-I'm also a big fan of experiments.
+I'm an economist, currently working as a Research Associate focusing on education at the Center for Global Development in Europe, and a PhD in economics at the University of Sussex.
+I used to be an Economist in South Sudan, hence the silly subtitle.
+Roving Bandit is a reference to Mancur Olson, not because I think I'm some kind of badass.